reviewdog/reviewdog/proto/rdf/README.md

 LSP supports [Diagnostic](https://microsoft.github.io/language-server-protocol/specifications/specification-current/#diagnostic)
 to represents a diagnostic, such as a compiler error or warning.
 It's great for editor integration and is widely used these days as well.
-RDP message is actually inspired by LSP Diagnostic message too.
+RDFormat message is actually inspired by LSP Diagnostic message too.

 Problems:
 - LSP and the Diagnostic message is basically per one file.
 It's not always